 Making the Portraits

-After we complete the writing, we make self portraits to show what we look like at 100 years old.
+After we complete the writing, students make self portraits to show what we look like at 100 years old.
 These are always so funny and I love how detailed my class gets while embellishing their clothing!

-We used doilies to make ladies’ collars to give the portraits a vintage touch!
+After making the heads and bodies, we used doilies to make ladies’ collars to give the portraits a vintage touch!
 Next, everybody added cotton balls to make the hair.

 These 100th day portraits are always fun to make and a great way to incorporate narrative writing into your 100th day!